Can a herniated disc in the neck cause blurred vision? Chronic Neck Pain and Vision Problems

 The researchers offer an explanation for the increased cervico-ocular reflex in people with neck pain as altered afferent information from the cervical spine.
 (The blockage or dysfunction of nerve messages or blood flow in the neck that we mentioned above).

 Quoting the study: “In the cervical spine, the information from muscles is a dominant source of information.
 Deficits in afferent information are suggested by magnetic resonance imaging studies showing a widespread presence of fatty infiltrates in the neck muscles of patients with chronic whiplash and to a lesser extent in patients with idiopathic neck pain (neck pain that is coming from an undiagnosed source).”

 So the researchers are looking at problems of neck stability and movement caused by muscle atrophy.
-They also suggest that a reduce range of motion in the neck alters the afferent information from the cervical spine.
-In our practice we look also at the problems of cervical ligament instability.
+They also suggest that a reduced range of motion in the neck alters the afferent information from the cervical spine.
+In our practice, we look also at the problems of cervical ligament instability.